An Early Intervention Program for the Deaf and Hard-of-Hearing

 - Occupational and Physical therapy are available on-site through private therapists.

 - We have an open door policy.
-Parents are encouraged to observe the class and therapy.
+Parents are encouraged to observe and participate in the program and therapy.

 - All staff members are trained to facilitate independent communication using an Auditory/Oral and Auditory/Verbal approach to learning.